 Counselling Approaches with Couples, Children and Young People

-This course investigates how a range of approaches, strategies and interventions can be delivered to families in a comprehensive and effective way.
-This course will particularly focus on how practitioners apply theories to their practice in specific contexts and so better outcomes will result for students if they work in a setting (either voluntary or paid) which provides them with the opportunity for supervised practice with families.
+This course will consider how a range of approaches, strategies and interventions can be delivered to families in a comprehensive and effective way.
+The course will particularly focus on how practitioners apply theory to their practice in specific contexts.

 - Semester 2 - 2016

 1. Apply a collaborative practice approach to working with families

 2. Apply counselling strategies to families in specific contexts

 3. Identify strategies for specific types of clients